Luminous mind: Svasaṃvedana

 In Tibetan Buddhism, the luminous mind (Tibetan: gsal ba) is often equated with the Yogacara concept of svasaṃvedana (reflexive awareness).
 It is often compared to a lamp in a dark room, which in the act of illuminating objects in the room also illuminates itself.

 Tathagatagarbha

-In the canonical discourses, when the brightly shining citta is "unstained," it is supremely poised for arahantship, and so could be conceived as the "womb" of the arahant, for which a synonym is tathagata.
-The discourses do not support seeing the "luminous mind" as "nirvana within" which exists prior to liberation.
+In the canonical discourses, when the brightly shining citta is "unstained", it is supremely poised for arahantship, and so could be conceived as the "womb" of the arahant, for which a synonym is tathagata.
+The discourses do not support seeing the "luminous mind" as "nirvana within", which exists before liberation.
 While the Canon does not support the identification of the "luminous mind" in its raw state with nirvanic consciousness, passages could be taken to imply that it can be transformed into the latter.
 Upon the destruction of the fetters, according to one scholar, "the shining nibbanic consciousness flashes out of the womb of arahantship, being without object or support, so transcending all limitations."